sn0x-sharma/NEMESIS/docs/CAPABILITY-MATRIX.md

 # Capability Matrix

-Honest status of every NEMESIS capability on **this** machine (Kali x86_64, ~9.8 GB free disk, 10 GB RAM, stock Node/V8, no SpiderMonkey/d8, no cmake/ninja/swift).
-Nothing is
-faked: a capability marked `NOT_WIRED` prints that at runtime rather than pretending.

 Legend: **LIVE** runs now · **LIVE\*** runs now if you install the named tool · **NOT_WIRED** interface exists, needs an engine build this box can't produce · **PHASE-N** scheduled for a later phase.